 Refer to the Convert Bulleted Text to SmartArt tutorial if you already have bulleted text that you want to convert to a SmartArt graphic.

 Follow these steps to work with the Text Pane for SmartArt graphics in PowerPoint 2007 for Windows:

 The Text Pane is usually visible when a SmartArt graphic is selected on the slide.
 As you can see in Figure 1, below the Text Pane appears on the left side of the SmartArt graphic.

 Figure 1: Text Pane

 Sometimes you won't see the Text Pane even if you select the SmartArt graphic.
-In this case you'll see the bi-directional arrow button, as you can see in Figure 2.
+In this case, you'll see the bi-directional arrow button, as shown highlighted in red within Figure 2, below.
 Yes, you can click this bi-directional arrow button to make the Text Pane visible as previously shown in Figure 1.